JuliaComputing/Cobweb.jl/README.md

 - Open any `"text/html"`-representable object in your browser with `Page(x)` or `Tab(x)`.
 - Nice syntax for writing HTML: `Cobweb.h.<tag>(children...; attributes...)`.
-    - `Cobweb.h.<TAB>` also autocompletes HTML5 tags.
+    - `Cobweb.h.<TAB>` autocompletes HTML5 tags for you.
-- Lightweight, simple, and hackable.
+- Great for templating/building your own `text/html` representations of Julia objects.

 <br><br>